ammonsalter-del/thedisruptor-sim/FAQ.md

 ## Playing the Game

 ### How long does a game take?
-A typical game takes 45–60 minutes, depending on how carefully you consider each decision.
+A fast play gameplay may takes 45–60 minutes, depending on how carefully you consider each decision.
+However, deeper play may take several hours.
+There is a save function, so players can start and stop whenever they want.
 The tutorial adds an additional 5–10 minutes for first-time players.
 Reading the Vélox Dynamics case study beforehand takes about 20–30 minutes.

 ### Can I save my progress?
 The game runs entirely in your browser and does not save progress between sessions.
-Each playthrough is designed to be completed in a single sitting.
-If you need to pause, keep the browser tab open — but be aware that refreshing or closing the tab will reset the game.
+Players must save their progress manually on their local device.
+When they open this file, they can finish the game at their leisure.

 ### Why do I keep getting poor board reviews?
 The board evaluates you on financial metrics, innovation metrics, and organisational metrics simultaneously.
 Common reasons for poor reviews include: